 - Cancellation fee

-A fee charged to the original publisher in case there's been a cancellation.
+A fee charged to the original Broadcaster in case there's been a cancellation.
 (Refund fee- €1 or equivalent, and chargeback fee – €8 or equivalent).

 - Cancellation rate

 Percentage of cancellations made on the total number of your transactions - in a given period.

 - Cancellations granted